Research

 Reactive Synthesis

 Our research targets the synthesis of distributed systems with multiple components and cyber-physical systems that combine discrete controllers with models of the dynamics of their physical environment.
 We specifically aim for synthesis techniques that produce understandable, trustworthy solutions.
-For example, explainable synthesis provides explanations for design decisions; knowledge-based synthesis explains the behavior of the system by referring to the evolving knowledge of the individual components.

 Runtime Monitoring